Objectives & CEO Statement

 Chief Executive Statement

 To start with this statement is not political or what some regard as feminism but rather social development advocacy which is intended strive to helping women in Somalia regain their rightful human rights.
 We intend to simply address and advocate for our Somali women’s human rights through our partners, government and international donors to ease and steadily but surely eliminate the unfair hardship that has doggedly hunted them since the collapse of the last central government of Somalia nearly 30 years ago.
-Assessment conducted prior to this statement found that there are frequent rapes of the IDPs women, precisely 237 cases in Mogadishu along over period of a year (Source UNDP September 2012).
+Assessment conducted prior to this statement found that there are frequent rape cases of the IDPs women, precisely 237 cases in Mogadishu along over period of a year (Source UNDP September 2012).
 Therefore, EACI strives and priorities to getting timely solution for women’s security problem and children basic health and education rights.
 Local authorities to any IDPs camp must know the problem of the camp residents and work in protecting the women in their constituency and shall accept the responsibility for any failure.
-The report adds that most of the rapes were committed by men in uniforms i.e. military or police personnel.
+The report adds that most of the rape cases were reportedly committed by men in uniforms i.e. military or police personnel.
 So that EACI will make sure we reach out to any camps’ nearby military outpost as well as directly dealing with the local police stations and or the local community actors.

 Other main target for EACI in the coming project(s) will be that of reducing job discrimination against women.
 Because both primary and secondary statistics suggest similar figures of women at work and main problems suggested include discrimination against women by the employers in general.
 Families and husbands negative attitude towards working women.
 And women’s reluctance in putting effort to get jobs because they are too convinced that there are overwhelming obstacles to their success in getting jobs.